Safeguarding at Birchwood Community High School

 If you are concerned that a child/ young person, is at risk of or experiencing abuse or neglect, or you yourself are a victim of abuse, you should report it straight away so that appropriate action can be taken to prevent harm.

 Child abuse includes physical, sexual and emotional abuse, and neglect.
-You can read more about the signs of child abuse.
+You can read more about the signs of child abuse here.
 (NSPCC)

 To contact our safeguarding team please email: safeguardingteam@birchwoodhigh.org

-- Welfare of the child is of paramount importance.
+- The welfare of the child is of paramount importance

 - All staff have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm.